jamiemonty/SOCD_Project/index.md

 I adapted the code from the ColourStripes, I changed it so that it would display the stripes horizontally by splitting the rows into 3 cells, this is seen at the beginning when row / 160 (480/160 = 3).
 I then assigned the RGB to each row as follows: black, red and yellow

 <img src="GermanFlagCode.png">
-Briefly show how you changed the template code to display a different image.
-Demonstrate your understanding.
-Guideline: 1-2 short paragraphs.

 ### **Simulation**
 Show how you simulated your own design.
 Are there any things to note?
 Demonstrate your understanding.
 Add a screenshot.
 Guideline: 1-2 short paragraphs.

 ### **Synthesis**
 Describe the synthesis & implementation outputs for your design, are there any differences to that of the original design?
 Guideline 1-2 short paragraphs.